vatsalunadkat/gambatte-k2/README.md

 **Gambatte-K2** is a Game Boy / Game Boy Color (`.gb`, `.gbc` ROMS) emulator frontend for Kindle e-ink devices, built with performance in mind.
 It leverages the [gambatte-libretro](https://github.com/libretro/gambatte-libretro) core and provides a GTK2 interface, as well as direct framebuffer rendering mode via [FBInk](https://github.com/NiLuJe/FBInk).

+> Audio support is now included!
+Just pair your headphones with the Kindle.

 Built for `armel` and `armhf` (tested on 5.14.3 and 5.17.1)

 ---